OscarFalcon/data-structures/dynamic-list/readme.txt

 This is a dynamic list implementation.
 Most dynamic lists out there are hard coded to represent arrays of a fixed data type, with the most common being a list of ints.
-Unfortunately, this method of hard coding to a specific type is not very helpfull in terms of reuseability.
+Unfortunately, this method of hard coding to a specific type is not very helpful in terms of reusability.
 Here, a generalized type dynamic list is implemented that allows arbitrary data types as elements of the array.
 Elements can be ints, doubles, longs, arrays of chars, structs, etc. The specific type (actually size of the type in bytes) is specified at run time,